wevbarker/HiGGS-devel/README.md

 2. [appcg](https://www.astro.phy.cam.ac.uk/local/computing) is a small, private compute server belonging to the [Cavendish Laboratory Astrophysics Group]().

 These sources are included to give inspiration to users who which to perform HPC surveys, though the user's architecture may well differ.

+## Contribute

+Please do!
+I'm always responsive to emails (about science), so be sure to reach out at [wb263@cam.ac.uk](wb263@cam.ac.uk).
+I will also do my best to get your code working if you are just trying to use HiGGS.